adamhassan135/MICB475/README.md

 * Get a github account ready and start our laboratory notebook

 ### Team Meeting 1 Conclusions/Next Week Tasks
-   a.
-Decided on combining Hadza and Colombia datasets to compare the two
+   * Decided on combining Hadza and Colombia datasets to compare the two
-   b.
-Decided to designate Adam with combining datasets via excel
+   * Decided to designate Adam with combining datasets via excel

 ## W5-TM: Week 5- Team Meeting 2